 Also acting as lead advisers to Wangara headquartered McKay Drilling, which since 1990 has grown to become one of Western Australia’s leading exploration and production drillers.
 The buyer, Major Drilling saw the acquisition as an opportunity to gain a strong foothold in WA and benefit from its first-class fleet and highly skilled and experienced team.
 Overall, cultural compatibility was a fundamental factor in the deal’s success, with the expertise and approach of both drilling operators being a close match.

 Overall, both these transactions will have a positive impact on the Australian resources landscape, and more deals are imminent.

-Contact your local BDO adviser for a confidential discussion on how we can identify the ideal time to sell and prepare your business for a prosperous future.
+Contact us for a confidential discussion on how we can identify the ideal time to sell and prepare your business for a prosperous future.